 As many of you may already know by now, the latest macOS upgrade to Catalina, means that the operating system no longer supports 32-bit apps.
 This leads to a very interesting situation with uTorrent MacOS Catalina since the torrent client announced they won’t be delivering a 64-bit version for their extremely popular app.
 Instead, all uTorrent users can upgrade to the uTorrent Web for Mac.
 So, the only version of uTorrent Catalina you can find is the browser one, with no standalone app.

 Naturally, this was not perceived as good news by some of uTorrent’s most vocal users and voices were quick to state that this move is a wrong one from uTorrent.
-However, it is now clear that no matter how badly some wished to get a uTorrent MacOS 10.15 version, the only way to keep using the torrent client is in browser.
+However, it is now clear that no matter how badly some wished to get a uTorrent MacOS 10.15 version, the only way to keep using the torrent client is in a browser.

 An excellent downloader for Mac will make you feel like it was time to move on from uTorrent anyway with the wide range of features it delivers.